claeusdev/sommer/README.md

 ---

 ### **5. Error Handling**
-- If JSON parsing fails (e.g., due to invalid input data), a `JsonProcessingException` will be thrown.
-Ensure you handle this exception appropriately.
+- If the data cannot be converted to JSON (e.g., invalid input), the method `parseToJSON` will throw a `JsonProcessingException`.
+Ensure you handle this exception.

 ---

 ### **6. Future Enhancements**
-You can extend this class to:
+This package can be extended to:
-- Support additional data types.
+- Write JSON output directly to files or streams.
-- Write JSON output to a file or stream.
+- Support additional data formats like XML or YAML.
-- Add validations for input data.
+- Add validation logic for input data.

 ---

-With the `Sommer` class, you can quickly convert Java objects into well-formatted JSON strings for use in APIs, logs, or file outputs.
+The `Sommer` package simplifies JSON serialization while providing flexibility through the builder pattern.
+Get started with clean, pretty-printed JSON output in just a few lines of code!